I work on the history of early modern Europe, combining social, legal and intellectual history with spatial and digital

 I have designed and taught numerous lecture and seminar classes for undergraduate, graduate, and doctoral students at Stanford, Berlin, and Florence, on different aspects of early modern history, on spatial history and on the digital humanities.
 I also acted as co-director of Stanford’s Digital Humanities Graduate Fellowship Program.

-I am currently a Mellon Postdoctoral Fellow and a lecturer at Stanford University.
-I earned a PhD in History from the European University Institute, an MA in History from the École des hautes études en sciences sociales in Paris and the University of Heidelberg, as well as a BA in Economics from that same university.
-Before moving to California, I taught at the Free University of Berlin.
+I am a Lecturer in Digital Humanities at the University of Manchester.
+I earned a PhD in History at the European University Institute, an MA in History at the École des hautes études en sciences sociales in Paris and the University of Heidelberg, as well as a BA in Economics at the latter university.
+Before moving to England, I taught at the Free University of Berlin and held a Mellon Postdoctoral Fellowship at Stanford University.
 I have also been a visiting scholar at the University of Saint Andrews and at Columbia University.
-Beginning in fall 2019 I will join the faculty of the University of Manchester (UK) as Lecturer in Digital Humanities.